 - Difficulty with reading comprehension

 - Slow reading rate

 - Symptoms of Dyslexia

-The Seeing Stars®: Symbol Imagery for Phonemic Awareness, Sight Words and Spelling program helps struggling readers develop the sensory-cognitive function of symbol imagery.
+The Seeing Stars®: Symbol Imagery for Phonological and Orthographic Processing in Reading and Spelling program helps struggling readers develop the sensory-cognitive function of symbol imagery.
 Unlike most reading programs, Seeing Stars instruction directly applies symbol imagery to sight word development, contextual fluency, spelling, and increasing the speed and stability of phonemic awareness.
 Students in the Seeing Stars program move through a series of steps - from single consonants/vowels to multisyllabic and contextual reading - to develop the imagery-language connection for competency in written language.

 It is common for children and adults to gain years in reading, reading fluency, and spelling in just weeks of intensive instruction.
 Developing symbol imagery is necessary to becoming an independent reader, which is necessary to becoming a proficient learner in any subject.
 And, the process-based instruction provided by the Seeing Stars program has proven successful for individuals exhibiting symptoms of dyslexia, ADHD, ASD, CAPD, and other learning difficulties.